Surihix/CyArchiveTool/FormatStruct.md

 #### Notes
 - The compression used is raw lz4. use the library linked in the main readme document to decompress and compress the data.
+- Refer to the codebase for the path decryption process.